-Identifying the value of the estate
+1. Identifying the value of the estate

-You will need to collect all assets, possession, debts etc. so that you have a rough estimate of the value of your loved ones estate which will aid the process, as many of the applications and payments that need to be made as part of the estate may depend on a specific amount threshold.
+You will need to collect all assets, possession, debts, etc. so that you have a rough estimate of the value of your loved one’s estate which will aid the process, as many of the applications and payments that need to be made as part of the estate may depend on a specific amount threshold.
 You will also need basic personal information about the deceased and the death certificate.

-In order to value the estate, you should contact all organisations relating to the persons assets and any debts you believe the deceased may have had.
+In order to value the estate, you should contact all organisations relating to the person’s assets and any debts you believe the deceased may have had.
 For example, you may need to contact the mortgage lender.
 Then you will need to estimate the value and report this to the HMRC.

-Applying for Probate
+2. Applying for Probate

 You will need to complete several forms.
-You may also need to complete an inheritance tax form which will be sent to HMRC.
-The applications that you make will be different depending on whether there is a Will and if there is, you will need to apply for a grant of probate as an executor of the Will and if there isn’t, you will need to apply for a grant of letters of administration.
+You may also need to complete an Inheritance Tax form which will be sent to HMRC.
+The applications that you make will be different depending on whether there is a Will and if there is, you will need to apply for a Grant Of Probate as an executor of the Will and if there isn’t, you will need to apply for a grant of Letters Of Administration.
 This will then give you authority to deal with the estate.
 You can apply for this or we can do it for you.

 We can apply for a grant of representation for you quickly and easily and at a low cost.

-If there is a Will
+3. If there is a Will

 Probate will be applied for through a Grant of Probate by the executor of the estate, this will give the executor the authority to administer the estate and once granted it will confirm the Will is valid.
-This is an official document which will be issued by the probate registry.
+This is an official document that will be issued by the probate registry.
 A Grant of Probate is only required depending on the value of the estate as if there is a small estate this may not be required.

-If there is no Will
+4. If there is no Will

-Probate will be applied through the rules of intestacy which will set out who can apply and become the administrator of the estate and will apply for a grant of letters of administration.
+Probate will be applied through the rules of intestacy which will set out who can apply and become the administrator of the estate and will apply for a Grant Of Letters Of Administration.
 This will determine the distribution of the estate.
 Once received this will confirm any entitlement for the person to deal with the estate, before this is issued, they have no authority to deal with the estate.

-Paying inheritance tax
+5. Paying inheritance tax